jaeyk/comp_thinking_social_science/docs/03_tidy_data.md

 These two packages don't do anything new but simplify most common tasks in data manipulation.
 Plus, they are fast, consistent, and more readable.

-Practically, this approach is right because you're going to have consistency in data format across all the projects you're working on.
-Also, tidy data works well with key packages (e.g., dplyr, ggplot2) in R.
+Practically, this approach is right because you will have consistency in data format across all the projects you're working on.
+Also, tidy data works well with key packages (e.g., `dplyr,` `ggplot2`) in R.

 Computationally, this approach is useful for vectorized programming because "different variables from the same observation are always paired".
-Vectorized means a function applies to a vector treats each element individually (=operations working in parallel).
+Vectorized means a function applies to a vector that treats each element individually (=operations working in parallel).

 ## Tidying (tidyr)